The time students spend in literacy centers is important, right?

 How do you assess your students’ work during centers?
 Please leave a comment to share your ideas—we all love to learn from each other!

-And did you download those free checklists and rubrics yet?
-If not, click on the image below to do so!
+And did you download the free assessments shown in this post?
+If not, click HERE to do so!